nrfconnect/sdk-nrf/samples/nrf9160/lwm2m_client/sample_description.rst

 .. _CONFIG_APP_LWM2M_PSK:

 CONFIG_APP_LWM2M_PSK - Configuration for Pre-Shared Key
-   The sample configuration is used to set the hexadecimal representation of the PSK used when registering the device with the server.
+   The sample configuration sets the hexadecimal representation of the PSK used when registering the device with the server.

 .. _CONFIG_APP_ENDPOINT_PREFIX: